-63 percentile ranks; the difference in the probability that the class was visited by a professional is 14.8 percentage points.
+Panel C describes the characteristics of the 20 percent most and least affected students (CLAN).
+The main takeaway is that the ML agnostic approach strongly confirms that the treatment effects on selective STEM enrollment are greater for high-achieving girls in math and for those who were exposed to a professional rather than a researcher role model.
+Between the 20 percent most and least affected female students, the average gap in math performance rank is as much as 63 percentile ranks; the difference in the probability that the class was visited by a professional is 14.8 percentage points.
 The results are qualitatively similar for enrollment in male-dominated STEM, but the differences between groups are smaller, which is consistent with the previous finding of less heterogeneous treatment effects for this outcome.

 The results in Panel C disclose heterogeneous effects along other dimensions.
 The 20 percent of girls with the largest treatment effects on selective STEM enrollment perform significantly better in French and are from higher socioeconomic backgrounds, compared with the least affected 20 percent.
-They are also less likely to have been exposed to role models who have children or who graduated in a male-dominated STEM field (math, physics, engineering), and more likely to have been exposed to role models who participated in the program the year before.
+They are also less likely to have been exposed to role models who have children or who graduated in a male-dominated STEM field (math, physics, engineering), and more likely to have been exposed to role models who participated in the FGiS program the year before.
 However, the fact that these characteristics are correlated both with students' math performance and with the role model being either a professional or a researcher makes it difficult to determine their specific contribution to treatment effect heterogeneity.
-As suggestive evidence, we performed a "horse race" by regressing enrollment in selective STEM on the interactions between the treatment group indicator and each of the student and role model characteristics listed in Panel C. The results, which are reported in columns 3 and 6 of Table 7 are consistent with the conclusion that math performance and role models' professional background are the two main observable dimensions of heterogeneity in the treatment effects on selective STEM enrollment.48
+As suggestive evidence, we performed a "horse race" by regressing enrollment in selective STEM on the interactions between the treatment group indicator and each of the student and role model characteristics listed in Panel C. The results, which are reported in Appendix Table K3 are consistent with the conclusion that math performance and role models' professional background are the two main observable dimensions of heterogeneity in the treatment effects on selective STEM enrollment.